 How to Protect Your Small Business from Cyber Theft

-While most small businesses understand that there are bad actors out there who will target them, it’s difficult to remain vigilant around the clock.
+Most small businesses understand that there are bad actors out there who will target them.
+Still, it’s difficult to remain vigilant around the clock.
 These scammers rely on a lack of preparedness by small business owners and gaps in knowledge.

 The BBB offers tips and advice to small businesses to help protect them against a wide range of cyber threats.
 Some of the best practices your business can implement include: